mubid-01/LACMAFNet/README.md

 }
 ```

-# WMH Segmentation Model
+# LACMAFNet Model

-This repository contains an implementation of the LACMAFNet model for White Matter Hyperintensity (WMH) segmentation from brain MRI images.
+This repository contains the implementation of the LACMAFNet model for brain lesion segmentation from multimodal MRI datasets.

-## Project Structure
+## Project Structure(Example case was provided for WMH scripts)

 ```
 .